Malawi: Risk Assessment

 Business Climate Rating

-- Natural resources (uranium, tea, coffee, tobacco)
+- Natural resources (tobacco, tea, coffee, sugar, soybeans)

-- Rapidly expanding services sector
+- Rapidly expanding service sector

 - Resumption of support by financial donors (suspended for some time due to corruption)

-- Food insecurity
+- Food insecurity and geographical isolation

 - Increase in extreme poverty (70% of the population in 2020)

 - Diplomatic tensions with Tanzania and Mozambique